 ALL ARE INVITED TO ATTEND MASSES AT BLESSED SACRAMENT!
+The wearing of masks are strongly encouraged.
 Please wear a mask during services.
 If you do not have one of your own, masks will be provided in the Church narthex for your convenience.

-Please be reminded that the obligation to attend Sunday Mass remains dispensed, at least until the end of July.
+Please be reminded that the obligation to attend Sunday Mass remains dispensed, at least until November 22, 2020.
 Those who wish to resume coming to Mass may do so; those who are not yet ready for any reason, may wait longer.
 Those who are most at risk of serious infection or illness, as well as their caregivers, are strongly encouraged to stay home and participate in live-streamed or televised Masses.
 The risk of the coronavirus is still very real, and even with the best health practices and strict physical distancing in place, anyone attending public events, such as the Mass, is increasing their risk of exposure to COVID-19.

 The following safety guidelines and recommendations reflect the most current guidance from civil and public health authorities and are aligned with the State of Georgia.
 They will be updated as needed to reflect the guidance from our governmental leaders as we pass through different phases of recovery from the pandemic.